taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Head First Object-Oriented Analysis and Design (2006) by Brett D. McLaughlin
 - Object-Oriented Analysis and Design with Applications by Grady Booch
 - Object-Oriented Software Construction by Bertrand Meyer
-- Object Design Style Guide (2020) by Matthias Noback
+- Object Design Style Guide: Powerful techniques for creating flexible, readable, and maintainable object-oriented code in any OO language, from Python to PHP (2020) by Matthias Noback
+- Dependency Injection Principles, Practices, and Patterns (2019) by Mark Seemann, Steven van Deursen
+- The Object-Oriented Thought Process (5th, 2019) by Matt Weisfeld

 API Design

 - The Design of Web APIs by Arnaud Lauret
+- API Security in Action by Neil Madden

 Tutorials